Francis X. Taylor is an Executive Fellow of the Global Policy Initiative at the Keough School of Global Affairs.

 His awards and decorations include the U.S. Distinguished Service Medal, the National Intelligence Distinguished Service Medal, the Legion of Merit, the Defense Superior Service Medal, the U.S. Department of State Honor Award, and the Department of Homeland Security Distinguished Service Medal.

 Taylor is a Notre Dame graduate with bachelor’s (’70) and master’s (’74) degrees in government and international studies.
-He a distinguished graduate of the Notre Dame Air Force ROTC program.
+He is a distinguished graduate of the Notre Dame Air Force ROTC program.